 Matthew Burke

-I am a PhD candidate in the Computer Science department at Cornell.
+I received my PhD in Computer Science from Cornell.

 My research interests are in developing abstractions for complex distributed systems that are highly useable by application developers while still meeting application performance requirements.
 My work in this area spans the “distributed stack” from multi-core and intra-datacenter systems to globally distributed systems.
 I am particularly interested in the opportunities posed by evolving application demands and emerging hardware.

-Currently, I am a Visiting Scholar at UC Berkeley with Professor Natacha Crooks in the Data Systems and Foundations Group and the SkyLab.
-Concurrently, I am advised by Professor Lorenzo Alvisi as a member of the Theory Meets Practice group at Cornell.
+Previously, I was a Visiting Scholar at UC Berkeley with Professor Natacha Crooks in the Data Systems and Foundations Group and the SkyLab and I was a PhD Candidate advised by Professor Lorenzo Alvisi as a member of the Theory Meets Practice group at Cornell.
 As an undergraduate student at the University of Southern California, I was lucky to be advised by Professor Wyatt Lloyd as a member of the Networked Systems Laboratory.

 News